anarchivist/bclc-2014-presentation/presentation.md

 <div role="note" class="note">
 The DPLA Service Hubs are state or regional digital libraries that aggregate information about digital objects from libraries, archives, museums, and other cultural heritage institutions within its given state or region.
-Like content hubs, service hubs share data and content previews and work iwth DPLA to globalize their data.
+Like content hubs, service hubs share metadata and content previews and work with DPLA to make their metadata globally interoperable.
 In addition, service hubs also represent their community as single metadata aggregation point (state, region, etc., but perhaps differently defined communities in the future).
 Each Service Hub also offers its state or regional partners a full menu of standardized digital services, including digitization, metadata, data aggregation and storage services, as well as locally hosted community outreach programs, bringing users in contact with digital content of local relevance.
 </div>